Key Stage 4 Option Choices

 Questions about specific courses are best addressed to subject staff.
 Mr Roberts will be able to advise SEN students while the Head of Year and Form Tutors will be well placed to deal with general enquiries.

 General advice always encourages students to focus on subjects they enjoy and subjects which they are good at!
 The choices of friends should not be taken into consideration as there is absolutely no guarantee they will be with them next year even if they choose all the same things.

 Options will be formally submitted electronically via Google forms.
-This link will be sent out closer to the options deadline (26th Mach 2021). the form below is to help with planning which options to choose but does not need returning to school.
+This link will be sent out closer to the options deadline (March 2022).
+The graphic below is to help with planning which options to choose but does not need returning to school.

 If the preferred option choices are not available or if you have a general comment on the options process, please make sure you complete the boxes on the electronic form when it is sent out.